-- Some Physical and Occupational Therapy services for students within the BOCES Special Education program are provided through contractual agreements with private therapists. - English As Second Language generates EPE/ESL Aid.
+\Some Physical and Occupational Therapy services for students within the BOCES Special Education program are provided through contractual agreements with private therapists.

 GENERAL INSTRUCTION SERVICES

 ARTS IN EDUCATION | 402

 The Arts in Education Program developed from a need to bring more cultural activities into the classroom.
 To this end, a sustained partnership between the educational and cultural community has been fostered by providing project support for collaborative programs.
 These programs involve the interaction of students, teachers, artists, cultural organizations and educational institutions to improve student learning in the arts.